Child Pedestrian Accidents/ School Accidents

 When a child did fall into harms way, another issue that may come up is whether negligent supervision played a role in the injury the child suffered.
 For instance, if the child was at school when the accident happened and was not being properly supervised by the school or if the playground or parking lot of the school was laid out in a way that led to the accident, then the school may be held responsible for the injuries suffered.

 To determine whether there are any potential defendants after a pedestrian accident case involving a child, and for help in proving your case so that you can recover the compensation afforded by Massachusetts law for pedestrian accident cases, it is advisable to contact an experienced personal injury lawyer as soon as possible.
-The Massachusetts personal injury attorneys at the Law firm of Jeffrey S. Glassman have represented many injured victims and their family members in pedestrian accident cases involving a child and we can use our legal knowledge and experience to get you the compensation you deserve.
+The Massachusetts personal injury attorneys at Jeffrey Glassman Injury Lawyer have represented many injured victims and their family members in pedestrian accident cases involving a child and we can use our legal knowledge and experience to get you the compensation you deserve.